github/gh-gei/README.md

 ## GitHub to GitHub Migration Usage

 GEI-CLI is a cross-platform .NET Core console application.
-Execute the executable without any parameters to learn about the options.
 General usage will use the `generate-script` option to create a script that can be used to migrate all repositories from a GitHub organization.
 To get started you'll need to download the official [GitHub CLI](https://cli.github.com).
 You can run *gh extension install github/gh-gei* to install the GEI CLI.

 ### Command line
 ```